 Embark on a private day tour from Athens to the UNESCO-listed Meteora Monasteries.
 Explore the stunning cliff-top Byzantine Monasteries, enjoy a scenic drive through Central Greece, and savor a taste of Greece with a traditional lunch.
 Book now!

 - Thessaly - Begin your journey from your accommodation in Athens and explore Central Greece and Thessaly.
-Thessaly is a historic and modern administrative region of Greece, encompassing much of the ancient area of the same name.
+Thessaly is both a traditional geographic and a modern administrative region of Greece, encompassing much of the ancient area of the same name.
 Before the Greek Dark Ages, it was known as Aeolia, as mentioned in Homer’s Odyssey.
-Thessaly is a region of stunning…
+Thessaly is a…

 - Kastraki - Kastraki is located in the western part of Meteora, built amphitheatrically among towering cliffs, and is a municipal district of Kalabaka.
 Its history is lost over time.
-In the eastern part, there is the old picturesque district of the village, and above it, a small but impressive formation due to its shape and position.
+In the eastern part, there is the old picturesque district of the village, and above it, a small but impressive spindle due to its form and support position.
 It serves as a base for climbers from around the world who come to admire the stunning landscape formed by the towering rocks.
-Kastraki boasts a rich local tradition, customs, and folk songs, all unique in their own right.
-The impressive landscape with canyons, plateaus, and the ghostly figures of “sacred rock” emerges through the lush scenery, reaching towards the heavens.
-Today, the village, along with the entire region of Meteora, is recognized as a Monument and World Heritage Site by UNESCO.
-It has become a wonderful place for recreation, offering camping, taverns, and guest houses for pleasant relaxation.
+Kastraki boasts a rich local tradition, customs, and folk songs, all unique.
+The breathtaking landscape with canyons, plateaus, and the ghostly figures of “sacred rock” emerges through the lush scenery, striving to touch the heavens.
+Today, the village and the entire region of Meteora have been declared a Monument and World Heritage Site by UNESCO.
+It has become a delightful place for recreation with camping, taverns, and guest houses, offering pleasant relaxation.

 - Meteora - Meteora is a rock formation in central Greece, hosting one of the largest and most precipitously built complexes of Eastern Orthodox monasteries, second in importance only to Mount Athos.
 The six monasteries are constructed on immense natural pillars and hill-like rounded boulders that dominate the local area.

-Meteora monasteries are a marvel of Greece.
-A few kilometers northwest of the town of Kalabaka, the impressive rocks of Meteora rise from the plains of Thessaly, making it one of the most remarkable places in Greece.
+Meteora monasteries; the miracle of Greece.
+A few kilometers northwest of the town of Kalabaka, the impressive rocks of Meteora rise from the plains of Thessaly, one of the most amazing places in Greece.
 Many centuries ago, on these gigantic rocks with breathtaking landscapes reaching heights of over 600 meters, one of Greece’s most important monastic communities was formed.

 In 1988, the Meteora monasteries were included in the UNESCO World Heritage List, and the Meteora-Antichassia area is part of the Natura 2000 network, hosting some rare species of birds and flowers.

-- Great Meteoron Monastery - The Great Meteoro (Grand Meteor), also known as the Holy Monastery of the Metamorphosis (Transfiguration of Christ), is a male monastery and the oldest and largest of all the monasteries of Meteora.
-It is closed on Tuesday, Wednesday, and Thursday during the winter season, and on Tuesday during the summer season.
+- Great Meteoron Monastery - The Great Meteoro (Grand Meteor), also known as the Holy Monastery of the Metamorphosis (Transfiguration of Christ), is a male monastery and is the oldest and largest of all the monasteries of Meteora.
+Closed on Tuesday, Wednesday, Thursday (winter season), closed on Tuesday (summer season).

 The foundation of the Monastery of Great Meteoron marks the beginning of organized life at Meteora.
 Situated on the most imposing rock, it holds a commanding position among the monastic complex of Meteora.

-As its name suggests, it is the largest and most formal of the existing Meteora Monasteries.
-It was founded shortly before the mid-14th century by Saint Athanasios the Meteorite, who was its first founder and the first to organize a systematic monastic community.
+As its name implies, it is the largest and most formal of the existing Meteora Monasteries.
+It was founded shortly before the mid-14th century by Saint Athanasios the Meteorite, who was also its first founder and the first to organize a systematic monastic community.

 - Monastery of St. Stephan - St. Stephen was inhabited by monks in the late 12th century.
 The construction of the monastery, founded in the 14th century, was completed in the 15th and 16th centuries.
-The first founder of the monastery was the monk, later abbot, Antonios Kantakouzenos.
-According to some researchers, Antonios was the son of the Serbian Despot of Epirus, Nikephoros II (1359), and a descendant of the great Byzantine family.
-The second founder was Monk Philotheos “ex Sklatainas”.
+The first founder of the monastery is the monk, later abbot, Antonios Kantakouzenos.
+According to some researchers, Antonios was the son of the Serbian Despot of Epirus Nikephoros II (1359) and a descendant of the great Byzantine family.
+The second founder is Monk Philotheos “ex Sklatainas”.

-Theophilos erected a new, now Catholic, building, along with the cells and other facilities of the monastery.
+Theophilos erected a new, now Catholic, building, constructed the cells and other facilities of the monastery.
 During his time (1545), the monastery became stavropegic and retained this privilege until 1743.
-In 1798, a new church was built, dedicated to Saint Charalambos, who in the 17th century was referred to as the second patron of the monastery.
-In the 18th and 19th centuries, several buildings and the abbey were constructed, giving the monastery its current form.
+In 1798, a new church was built dedicated to Saint Charalambos, who in the 17th century was referred to as the second patron of the monastery.
+In the 18th and 19th centuries, several buildings and the abbey were constructed, giving it the form it has today.
 (Closed on Mondays)

-- Varlaam Monastery - The Varlaam Monastery is named after the hermit-anchorite Varlaam, who first inhabited the rock in the 14th century.
-The history of the monastery truly begins in the early 16th century when the rock was settled and the priory was organized by the Ioannina brothers, Theophanes and Nektarios Apsaras.
+- Varlaam Monastery - The Varlaam Monastery owes its name to the hermit-anchorite Varlaam, who first inhabited the rock in the 14th century.
+The history of the monastery begins substantially from the early 16th century when the rock was settled and their priory was organized by the Ioannina brothers Theophanes and Nektarios Apsaras.

 The monastery is distinguished for its spiritual prosperity and its participation in national struggles in recent years.
-(Closed on Thursdays and Fridays during the winter season, and on Fridays during the summer season.)
+(Closed on Thursdays-Fridays winter season & Fridays summer season)

 - Holy Monastery of Rousanos - Saint Barbara - The Holy Monastery of Rousanou was founded in 1529 over the ruins of older buildings by the monks Ioasaf and Maximos, who came from Ioannina.
 (Closed on Wednesdays)

 The monastery of Rousanou is an impressive four-story complex that reached its main form during the third decade of the 16th century.
-The Church of the Transfiguration was built from scratch in its present form in 1530 AD, replacing the old Catholic monastery that had been destroyed by time and neglect.
+The Church of the Transfiguration was built from scratch in its present form from the extinct and destroyed by the ravages and neglect of time Old Catholic monastery around 1530 AD.

-- Holy Monastery of Saint Nicholas Anapafsas at Meteora - The Monastery of St. Nicholas Anapafsas is located near the village of Kastraki.
-The rock is imposing, elegant, and compact, yet undeniably eye-catching.
+- Holy Monastery of Saint Nicholas Anapafsas at Meteora - The Monastery of St. Nicholas Anapafsas is located close to Kastraki village.
+The rock is imposing, elegant, and cramped, but it is definitely eye-catching.

 The monastery was renovated in the early 16th century.
-The second floor houses the church of the monastery, which was painted by the renowned Cretan painter Theophanes Strelitzas, the founder of the Byzantine Cretan School of hagiography.
+The second floor is occupied by the church of the monastery, which was painted by the renowned Cretan painter Theophanes Strelitzas, who was the founder of the Byzantine Cretan School of hagiography.

-- Leonidas Monument - Why did the Battle of Thermopylae become one of the most famous battles in history?
-The Battle of Thermopylae is a perfect example of selflessness, sacrifice, and obedience to the laws of the country.
-The resistance in the passage was a result of rigorous military training, superior gear, and strategic use of the land to enhance defense capabilities.
+- Leonidas Monument - Why did the Battle of Thermopylae become one of the most world-famous battles?
+The Thermopylae battle is a perfect example of selflessness, sacrifice, and obedience to the laws of the country.
+The resistance in the passage is a result of rigorous military training, superior gear, and strategic use of the land to enhance defense capabilities.

 Where is the Thermopylae Memorial?
-The passage of Thermopylae (which literally means “Hot Gates”) no longer exists, as sediment deposition by the Spercheios River has moved the beach and sea several kilometers away.
-Near Thermopylae, next to the national road connecting Athens to Thessaloniki, there is a memorial statue of King Leonidas and his soldiers with an inscription that reads:
+The passage of Thermopylae (which literally means “Hot Gates”) no longer exists, as the mud deposition by the Spercheios River moved the beach and the sea a few kilometers away.
+Near Thermopylae, next to the national road connecting Athens to Thessaloniki, there is a memorial statue of King Leonidas and his soldiers with an inscription saying:

-“Ὦ ξεῖν’, ἀγγέλλειν Λακεδαιμονίοις ὅτι τῇδε κείμεθα, τοῖς κείνων ῥήμασι πειθόμενοι”, which translates to: “Stranger, tell the Spartans that we lie here, staying faithful to Sparta’s laws.”
+“Ὦ ξεῖν’, ἀγγέλλειν Λακεδαιμονίοις ὅτι τῇδε κείμεθα, τοῖς κείνων ῥήμασι πειθόμενοι”, which means: “Stranger, tell Spartans that we lay here, staying faithful to Sparta’s laws.”

 - Private tour